Emperor: Portugal

-After the independence and proclamation of the Empire of Brazil from the Kingdom of Portugal by Prince Pedro, who became Emperor, in 1822 his father, King John VI of Portugal, briefly held the honorific style of Titular Emperor of Brazil and the treatment of His Imperial and Royal Majesty under the 1825 Treaty of Rio de Janeiro, by which Portugal recognized the independence of Brazil.
+After the independence and proclamation of the Empire of Brazil from the United Kingdom of Portugal, Brazil and the Algarves by Prince Regent Pedro, who became Emperor, in 1822 his father, King John VI of Portugal, briefly held the honorific style of Titular Emperor of Brazil and the treatment of His Imperial and Royal Majesty under the 1825 Treaty of Rio de Janeiro, by which Portugal recognised the independence of Brazil.
 The style of Titular Emperor was a life title, and became extinct upon the holder's demise.
 John VI held the imperial title for a few months only, from the ratification of the Treaty in November 1825 until his death in March 1826.
 During those months, however, as John's imperial title was purely honorific while his son, Pedro I, remained the sole monarch of the Brazilian Empire.
 Duarte Pio is the current head of the House of Braganza.

 Great Britain

 In the late 3rd century, by the end of the epoch of the barracks emperors in Rome, there were two Britannic emperors, reigning for about a decade.
 After the end of Roman rule in Britain, the Imperator Cunedda forged the Kingdom of Gwynedd in northern Wales, but all his successors were titled kings and princes.